digitatorin/auto-research/CONTRIBUTING.md

 # How to Contribute
+Contributions are essential for realizing this research.
+Here are the ways you can contribute to OpenAuto project.
+1. Contributing by suggesting an idea
+2. Contributing by donations

-## Contributing by suggesting idea
+## Contributing by suggesting an idea

 We'd love to get ideas to improve this project from you!
 The core team at Digitator working on OpenAuto is very passionate about the direction of the service, and thus we are seeking fix contributions from all over the globe.